transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 * Documentation updates have oversight and a well-defined review process.
 * It is well-organized and searchable.
 * It integrates well with other tools and resources, most importantly our API docs.
+The `openapi`/Redocly CLI tools also use React as a base.
 * It can be hosted, branded, and made easily accessible to external clients.

 We will, however, need to decide on a specific framework.
 Some good options are